Have you ever tried to share a link to your latest blog post and realized it was long, and ugly, and exceeded the Twitter character count?

 Price: Free to use without an account.
 To make creating and managing links easier, create a free account.
 If you need a custom domain and more branded links, the premium plans start at $29/month.

-To start, this online tool is super simple to use.
-Just enter the URL you want to shorten and voila, it’s now tiny for you.
+To start, just enter the URL you want to shorten and voila, it’s now tiny for you.
 And to make things even easier (though I’m not sure that’s even possible!), you can add TinyURL to any browser for easy access and faster link shortening.

 Rebrandly is the type of URL shortener that’s perfect for customizing and branding URLs to establish a recognizable business in the digital sea of competition.